labd/go-commercelayer-sdk/api/docs/HasManyApi.md

 [[Back to README]](../README.md)

-## GETOrderSubscriptionIdOrderCopies
+## GETOrderSubscriptionIdOrderFactories

-> GETOrderSubscriptionIdOrderCopies(ctx, orderSubscriptionId).Execute()
+> GETOrderSubscriptionIdOrderFactories(ctx, orderSubscriptionId).Execute()

-Retrieve the order copies associated to the order subscription
+Retrieve the order factories associated to the order subscription